-The Group has an international presence in six countries outside Greece, with operations in Bulgaria, Serbia, Romania, Cyprus, Luxembourg and the United Kingdom, which, as at 30 June 2021, collectively represented 272 branches, 29 business centres and 42 per cent. of the Group's total workforce.
-As at 30 June 2021, the Group's international operations had €17.9 billion in total assets, €8.8 billion in gross loans and €14.3 billion in customer deposits.
+The Group has an international presence in four countries outside Greece, with operations in Bulgaria, Cyprus, Luxembourg and the United Kingdom, which, as at 30 June 2023, collectively represented 223 branches and 22 business centres.
+As at 30 June 2023, the Group's international operations had €9.8 billion in gross loans and €16.9 billion in customer deposits.